KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 ./zcutil/build.sh -j$(nproc)
 ```

-Compile the appropriate CC library by executing the following series of command.
+Compile the appropriate CC library by executing the following series of commands.
 Each line should be executed separately:

 ```bash
 cd src/cc